xXKareemXx/Polaris-Space-Apps/README.md

 # Polaris-Space-Apps
 This Repository Contains Code used by team Polaris in NASA Space Apps 2022 in "Twinkle, Twinkle, Little Star" Challenge.
-Team Members: Omar Hesham, Kareem Akram, Ahmed Sobhy, Abdelrahman Elzarka, Haneen Hossam, and Manar Adel
+Team Members: Omar Hesham, Kareem Akram, Haneen Hossam, Manar Adel, Ahmed Sobhy, and Abdelrahman Elzarka.

-# Polaris Website Toolset
+## Polaris Website Toolset

 Link for our toolset : https://archeromar.wixsite.com/polaris

-# VR Museum
+## VR Museum

 To access our VR Museum please install ALTSpaceVR from Microsoft store and Enter the code : RUP880

-# AI Model
+## AI Model

 - **Prerequisites:**
 1. This model work on anaconda, so make sure to install it before deployment.